oskar-codes/oskar-codes.github.io/README.md

 [Tile Swap](/tile-swap) is a little puzzle game with random generation, which means there's an infinite amount of puzzles for you to solve!

 <!--### Web chat-->
 [Web chat](/web-chat) is a prototype showing how you can use the realtime database in Google's Firebase service to host data for a messaging web app.
 This chat features a global room where anyone can chat, and a private room creation feature.
-Just click the room name on the top left of your screen and start chatting privately!
+Just click the room name on the top left of your screen and start chatting privately.

 <!--### Webline-->
 [Webline](/webline) is a web based terminal with lots of useful functions, like image to base64 conversion, client data fetching and much more!
 <hr>

 ## Chrome extensions
 I've also made a couple of Chrome extensions that you might find useful.
 To install them, unzip the downloaded file, and then browse to chrome://extensions.
 Activate developer mode, and then click "load unpacked".
-You can then browse to the unziped folder and select it in order to load the extension.
+You can then browse to the unzipped folder and select it in order to load the extension.

 <!--### Web Image Converter-->
-[Web Image Converter](https://github.com/oskar-codes/oskar-codes.github.io/raw/master/extensions/web-image-converter.zip) let's you convert images to PNG or JPG simply by right clicking images you find online, and pressing convert.
+[Web Image Converter](https://github.com/oskar-codes/oskar-codes.github.io/raw/master/extensions/web-image-converter.zip) lets you convert images to PNG or JPG simply by right clicking images you find online, and pressing convert.
 It's as easy as that!

 <!--### Password Input Displayer-->
-[Password Input Displayer](https://github.com/oskar-codes/oskar-codes.github.io/raw/master/extensions/PasswordInputDisplayer.zip) let's you easily check if the password you typed in a password field is correct.
+[Password Input Displayer](https://github.com/oskar-codes/oskar-codes.github.io/raw/master/extensions/PasswordInputDisplayer.zip) lets you easily check if the password you typed in a password field is correct.
 Just right-click the input field, and click "Show Password" to display it.

 <!--### Deep Fryer-->
-[Deep Fryer](https://github.com/oskar-codes/oskar-codes.github.io/raw/master/extensions/deep-fryer.zip) let's you toggle a DeepFry filter on any web page, because why not!
+[Deep Fryer](https://github.com/oskar-codes/oskar-codes.github.io/raw/master/extensions/deep-fryer.zip) lets you toggle a DeepFry filter on any web page, because why not!